gmc-code/PC-app-development/docs/pyscript/browser_elements.rst

 .. py:function:: display(*values, target=None, append=True)

-    *values (list) - the list of objects to be displayed.
+    \*values (list) - the list of objects to be displayed.
 Can be any of the following MIME types:: "text/plain", "text/html", "image/png", "image/jpeg", "image/svg+xml", "application/json" or "application/javascript"

     target (str)- the ID of the html tag to output to.
 If none, output to the current <py-script> tag.

-    append (boolean) if the output is going to be appended or not to the `target`ed element.
+    append (boolean) if the output is going to be appended or not to the targeted element.
 It creates a <div> tag if True and a <py-script> tag with a random ID if False

 .. code-block:: python